Skip to main content

 Activations

-Miners in Spacemesh establish their eligibility to mine by generating and submitting proofs to the network.
-These proofs are contained in objects called ATXs ("activation transactions", though they are not actually transactions).
-See the [[Smesher Guide|Smesher-Guide#post-initialization]] for more information.
+Smeshers establish their eligibility to smesh by generating and submitting a Proof of Space-Time (PoST) to the network.
+This proof is contained in objects called ATXs ("activations" or "activation transactions", though these are not actually transactions).
+See the Advanced Smeshing Guide for more information.

-ATXs have an associated [[weight|Smesher-Guide#atxs-and-weight]] which depends on the contents of the miner's proof of spacetime.
+ATXs have an associated weight which depends on the contents of the smesher's PoST.

 Proposals and Rewards

-Miners that successfully establish eligibility to mine in a given epoch will be given one or more eligibility slots (i.e., layers); every miner gets at least one such slot per epoch.
-If the miner is online and in sync when their slot arrives they'll generate and submit a proposal to the network.
-The proposal contains a subset of the transactions in the miner's view of the mempool, chosen so that the union of all proposals from all miners is enough to efficiently fill a block with unique, valid transactions.
-(In practice, until transaction throughput increases and blocks are regularly full, proposals will include the entire contents of a miner's view of the mempool.)
-The [[Hare|Smesher-Guide#hare]] consensus mechanism subsequently allows the network to agree on the canonical set of proposals for a given layer, which get assembled deterministically into a block for the layer.
+These transactions are chosen in such a way that the union of all proposals from all smeshers is enough to fill a block (a set of confirmed transactions) efficiently with unique, valid transactions.
+In practice, until transaction throughput increases and blocks are regularly full, proposals will include the entire contents of a smesher's view of the mempool.
+The Hare consensus mechanism subsequently allows the network to agree on the canonical set of block proposals for a given layer, which then get deterministically assembled into a block for the layer.

-The block contains rewards for all miners that successfully submitted a valid, on time proposal for the layer; rewards are specified in relative terms as a set of ATXs (i.e., the ATX for the eligible miner) and relative weights.
-These get implicitly added to account balances when a layer is processed, and implicitly-calculated rewards are added to the database once a layer is processed.
+A block also contains rewards for all smeshers who successfully submitted a valid, on-time proposal for the layer.
+Rewards are specified in relative terms as a set of ATXs (i.e., the ATX for the eligible smesher) and relative weights, and get implicitly added to account balances when a layer is processed.
+These implicitly-calculated rewards are added to the state database once a layer is processed.
+Block proposals are ephemeral while blocks and rewards are evergreen.

 Malfeasance